Burbele/AgencyWebsite-WordPress/README.md

 <h2>Agency Website | WordPress</h2>

-In this project, I have built a Professional Business Agency Website unsing WordPress & Elementor.
+In this project, I have built a Multi-Purpose Business & Agency website by using WordPress & Elementor.
+It is responsive for all major devices.
+The website layout is ideal for the SEO, Creative Digital Agency, Apps, Marketing, Consulting, Start-Up, Tech Business, Financial Companies, and related any business website.

-The home page contains modern and trendy animations with some styling properties CSS.
-The website also has About, Services, Blog, and Contact pages.

 Plugins used:
 1. Elementor